Environment and climate change

 We’re reducing our emissions by making our operations more energy efficient and by designing new and upgraded infrastructure with zero emissions in mind.

-More than 80% of our emissions come from electricity.
+Previously more than 80% of our emissions came from electricity.
 We’re fast tracking our switch to renewable energy through a range of solar, hydro, waste-to-energy and energy storage projects, and through partnerships with organisations and local business.